Nobloszip/unitcannonbuffMOD/README.md

 # unitcannonbuffMOD

-This mod allows you to build more units.
+This mod allows you to build more units with the unit cannon.

-Unit cannon has some units that cannot be built from the buildbar.
+Not all units from the buildbar can be built.

 Manhattan - nuke tanks are transportable now.